collboard/owbi/README.md

 ## 🔗 API for real-time interaction

-We describe here protocol for real-time communication & federation between users and whiteboards.
+We describe here the protocol for real-time communication & federation between users and whiteboards.
 This is implemented by Socket.io API and [Superface OneSDK](https://superface.ai/).